NJUBroccoli/njubroccoli.github.io/index.md

 ### Student Affairs

+- Vice President, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Jun.
+2021)
 - Key Member of Organization Department, Research Association on Development of Student Grass-roots Work, Nanjing University (from Mar.
 2021)
 - Key Member of Office, Graduate Union of Nanjing University (from Mar.
 2021)
 - Member of Activity Department, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Mar.
+2021 to Jun.
 2021)
 - Representative of the 24th Student Congress of Nanjing University (Jul.
 2020)
 - Monitor & Deputy Secretary of Youth League Branch, Elite Program Class, Grade 2016, Department of Computer Science and Technology, Nanjing University (from Sep.
 2016 to Jul.
 2020)
 - Assistant of Student Affairs Office, Department of Computer Science and Technology, Nanjing University (from Sep.
 2019 to Jul.
 2020)